-width and height arguments set a size of the resulting image, not a size of an area screenshot is taken of.
-For example, if the viewport is 1024px wide then splash:png{width=100} will return a screenshot of the whole viewport, but an image will be downscaled to 100px width.
+width parameter sets the width of the resulting image.
+If the viewport has a different width, the image is scaled up or down to match the specified one.
+For example, if the viewport is 1024px wide then splash:png{width=100} will return a screenshot of the whole viewport, but the image will be downscaled to 100px width.